-Take shorthand notes at 80 words per minute and transcribe with 98% accuracy.
+Take shorthand notes at 80 wpm and transcribe with 98% accuracy.
 Arrange travel bookings and itineraries, make appointments.

 Apply a working knowledge of the organisation's products/services, functions, locations and clients.
 Respond to and act upon most internal/external inquiries in own function area.